 - The goal is not to say, “I don’t see color”.
 See color.
 Celebrate color!

 - There is no right way to protest.
 MLK protested peacefully and he was still assassinated.
-Colin Kaepernick was dragged through the wringer for peacefully kneeling as protest.
+Colin Kaepernick was dragged through the wringer for peacefully kneeling as a protest.
 You still had a problem with it.
 Don’t you remember when Nike still supported Colin Kaepernick and people were burning their Nike products and no one said anything?
-Need I remind you of just a couple weeks ago of MAGA people screaming about their right to get a haircut in the middle of a pandemic with their guns and nothing as atrocious and vile as what’s been happening to people in the last few days happened to them?
+Need I remind you of just a couple of weeks ago of MAGA people screaming about their right to get a haircut in the middle of a pandemic with their guns and nothing as atrocious and vile as what’s been happening to people in the last few days happened to them?

 - The KKK is still alive today, in fact, they were just in Auburn, AL in the past week, threatening peaceful protesters

 - Protests are peaceful until the Police show up.
 (TW on the link – police brutality) There are curfews enforced with tear-gas (which is illegal in a war so why can they use it on their citizens?), and overall, just beating peaceful protesters.

 - SAY THEIR NAMES: Trayvon Martin, Eric Garner, Breonna Taylor, Tamir Rice, George Floyd and so many more that have been noticed and unnoticed.

 Do the Work: Resources to committing to being Anti-Racist and fighting for justice